Aidan Keena: 2025 season

 Keena scored his first goal of the 2025 season in his sides first game of the season on 18 January 2025, coming off the bench for Conor Carty at half time, before scoring the second goal in a 2–0 win away to Inchicore Athletic in the Leinster Senior Cup.
 He scored his first league goal of the season on 21 February 2025 away to Galway United, with an incredible left footed volley on the turn, having controlled the ball with his right foot with his back to goal.
-The following week he scored twice in a 4–3 win against his former club Sligo Rovers at Richmond Park, including a 79th minute winner a minute after his side had conceded an equaliser.
+The following week he scored twice in a 4–3 win against his former club Sligo Rovers at Richmond Park, including a 79th-minute winner a minute after his side had conceded an equaliser.
 On 3 March 2025, he scored both of his side's goals in a 2–0 win at home to Derry City to make it 5 goals in his last 3 games.
 On 12 March 2025, he was named League of Ireland Player of the Month for February 2025, his third time winning the award in his career.
 On 14 March 2025, Keena suffered a hamstring injury in a 3–0 win over Bohemians with the recovery period due to keep him out of action for 12 weeks.
 On 2 May 2025, he made his return from injury much earlier than an anticipated, with an immediate impact as he assisted Kian Leavy's goal in a 2–0 win at home to Galway United that put his side top of the league table.
 On 30 May 2025, he scored the only goal of the game in a 1–0 win over his former club Sligo Rovers at The Showgrounds, his 5th goal in 4 games against them.
 On 10 July 2025, Keena scored his first European goal for the club, coming off the bench in the 74th minute at home to Hegelmann of Lithuania in the UEFA Conference League 7 minutes before scoring from the penalty spot to secure a 1–0 win for his side.
 On 20 July 2025, he scored the third goal in an 8–0 win over UCC in the FAI Cup.
 On 31 July 2025, Keena was forced off with a Quad injury away to Nõmme Kalju in a UEFA Conference League tie in Estonia, with the recovery period seeing him out of action for 3 months.
+He returned to the side in late October, coming off the bench in the final two league games of the season as well as starting and scoring in the Leinster Senior Cup Final, a 2–1 defeat to Dundalk.